 $ sudo rsp-license-server activate-offline <activation-file> $ sudo rsp-license-server restart

-Once your license server is up and running, you need to tell RStudio Server to use floating licensing instead of traditional licensing.
+Once your license server is up and running, you need to tell RStudio Workbench to use floating licensing instead of traditional licensing.

-remote indicates that RStudio Server should connect to a remote licensing server to obtain a license; the value
+remote indicates that RStudio Workbench should connect to a remote licensing server to obtain a license; the value

 local can be used to explicitly specify traditional (local) activation.

-Then, tell RStudio Server which licensing server to connect to:
+Then, tell RStudio Workbench which licensing server to connect to:

 $ sudo rstudio-server license-manager license-server <server-hostname-or-ip> $ sudo rstudio-server restart